tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 ```
 on a Mac use `open` instead of `evince`.

-The barplot at the top shows the varaince explained (R2) by the
+The barplot at the top shows the variance explained (R2) by the
 four PRS models BridgePRS estimates.
 The weighted model is BridgePRS
 estimated "best" PRS.